sammiebenton/carryon/README.md

 # carryon
-An app for international travelers to take and bring back goods approved by customs.
-So, if you miss food from your motherland, just ask for it
+An app for international travelers to deliver and pick up goods approved by customs for a fee cheaper then shipping international.
+So, if you miss food from your motherland, just ask for it.